 Keds are wingless dipterans.
 The adult is ~7 mm long, brown or reddish in color, and covered with short, bristly hairs.
 The head is short and broad, and the legs are strong and armed with stout claws.

 To feed, sheep keds pierce the skin with their mouthparts and suck blood.
-They usually feed on the neck, breast, shoulder, flanks, and rump but not on the back where dust and other debris collect in the wool.
-Ked bites cause pruritus over much of the host's body; sheep often bite, scratch, and rub themselves, thus damaging the wool.
+They usually feed on the neck, breast, shoulder, flanks, and rump, but not on the back where dust and other debris collect in the wool.
+Ked bites cause pruritus over much of the host’s body; sheep often bite, scratch, and rub themselves, thus damaging the wool.
 The fleece becomes thin, ragged, and dirty.
-The excrement of the keds causes a permanent brown discoloration, which is likely to reduce the value of the wool.
+The excrement of the keds causes a permanent brown discoloration, which is likely to decrease the value of the wool.
 Keds also cause a defect in hides called a cockle, which affects the grade and value of the sheep skin.
 Infested sheep, particularly lambs and pregnant ewes, may lose vitality and become unthrifty.
-Heavy infestations can considerably reduce the condition of the host and even cause anemia.
+Heavy infestations can considerably decrease the condition of the host and even cause anemia Anemia in Animals Anemia is an absolute decrease in RBC numbers, hemoglobin concentration, or PCV.
+Signs include pale mucous membranes, increased heart rate, and hypotension.
+Diagnosis can be made by CBC, but... read more .
 Keds also transmit Trypanosoma melophagium, a nonpathogenic protozoan parasite of sheep.

 Close inspection of the damaged, dirty wool and underlying skin reveals infestation by the unique appearance of these wingless, hairy flies.